CharryLee0426/LCShell/CreatePythonVirtualEnvironment.md

     ```

 ## 4. More Need To Do
-1. More test in different Operation Systems.
-Both macOS and Ubuntu are OK;
+1. ~More test in different Operation Systems.
+Both macOS and Ubuntu are OK~;
 2. Change the way that make the simple command `pev` available (alias ➡️ $PATH);
 3. ~Add the feature that users can change the folder name of Python virtual environment.~